Brexit 'made me feel like a foreigner again'

 Seventy percent of people in the London borough voted to exit the EU, making it one of the places with the highest percentage of Leave voters across the UK.

-As the British government returns from its summer break to thrash out a Brexit plan and Theresa May restates her intention to get the best possible deal possible, we speak to Europeans living in the borough of Havering two months after the vote to see if their lives have changed.
+As the British government returns from its summer break to thrash out a Brexit plan and Theresa May restates her intention to get the best deal possible, we speak to Europeans living in the borough of Havering two months after the vote to see if their lives have changed.

 THE SPANISH PASTRY CHEF